 Take the Metro (or make the long walk) to Parc des Buttes Chaumont – one of the very best Parisian parks.

-Before entering pick up some French cheese and fresh-baked bread – and maybe even a bottle of wine – for an epic picnic lunch.
+Before entering pick up some French cheese and fresh-baked bread – and maybe even a bottle of wine – for a pleasant picnic lunch.
 Fromagerie Secretan and Les Halles Secretan are nearby.

-Once in Parc des Buttes Chaumont, find the perfect spot for your leisurely lunch.
-Then, navigate the paths to the waterfall, cross the suspension bridge and climb up the rocky boulder to Temple de la Sibylle, where there are views of Sacre Coeur.
+Afterwards, navigate the paths to the waterfall, cross the suspension bridge and climb up to Temple de la Sibylle, where there are views of Sacre Coeur.

 Evening: Canal Saint-Martin and Dinner